Empire-Strikes-Back/Flula/readme.txt

 we say no to programmer names or emails in commit history

 - we are living and breathing, our repositories are our source code only

+the droid is not for sale

+- every one of us, if part of our namespace - always stays at our namespace